 Contact a Qualified Lawyer for a Consultation Today

-At Schochor and Staton, P.A., we have over three decades of experience fighting for clients who suffered because of the negligence of a doctor or healthcare provider.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we have over three decades of experience fighting for clients who suffered because of the negligence of a doctor or healthcare provider.
 We have recovered more than a billion dollars for our clients fighting against big hospitals, nursing homes and other medical facilities who acted negligently.
 To consult with one of our attorneys, give us a call at 410-234-1000 or contact us online.
 We look forward to speaking with you.